-The Year of the Whale: A Lyrical Illustrated Serenade to Our Planet’s Largest-Brained Creature
+The Year of the Whale: A Lyrical Illustrated Serenade to One of Our Planet’s Most Precious Creatures

 “Moving through a dim, dark, cool, watery world of its own, the whale is timeless and ancient; part of our common heritage and yet remote, awful, prowling the ocean floor a half-mile down, under the guidance of powers and senses we are only beginning to grasp.”